Sutolix/fale_mais/README.md

 **This will open a local server and your browser will open with the application.
 That's all, it's already working!**

+###### To add new ddds and rates, simply access the services folder within src.
+The arrays with the data are inside the tarifs.js file.

 <div id='operation' />

 ## In operation